-When it comes to overseas weekend getaways Sydney is a popular choice for New Zealanders after a quick overseas escape due to the city’s shopping potential and the number of things there are to see and do in Sydney.
+Sydney weekend getaways are a popular choice for New Zealanders after a quick overseas escape due to the city’s shopping potential and the number of things there are to see and do in Sydney.

 Each of the trips I’ve made to Sydney have been very different.
 Staying with family on my first trip when I was 18 and went to see The Lion King, camping on a friend’s parents apartment floor when five girls headed over for a 21st, and finally being able to afford to stay in my own hotel room in more recent times.

 Where to stay in Sydney

 - I’ve also stayed at the Holiday Inn Parramatta when looking for something cheaper and out of the city.
 Having stayed at Holiday Inns in New York and Athens I know they’re a sure bet.
 An added bonus is that if you’re an IHG member means you’re eligible for discounts, free wifi, late checkouts and the occasional upgrade!